-Pins 4, 6, 7, and 9 are open-drain TACH inputs for fan speed measurement.
+Pins 9, 11, 12, and 14 are open-drain TACH inputs intended for fan speed measurement.

-Signal conditioning in the ADT7460 accommodates the slow rise and fall times typical of fan tachometer outputs.
-The maximum input signal range is 0 V to 5.0 V, even where V{CC} is less than 5.0 V. In the event that these inputs are supplied from fan outputs that exceed 0 V to 5.0 V, either resistive attenuation of the fan signal or diode clamping must be included to keep inputs within an acceptable range.
+Signal conditioning in the ADT7463 accommodates the slow rise and fall times typical of fan tachometer outputs.

+The maximum input signal range is 0 V to 5 V, even where V{CC} is less than 5 V. In the event that these inputs are supplied from fan outputs that exceed 0 V to 5 V, either resistive attenuation of the fan signal or diode clamping must be included to keep inputs within an acceptable range.

-Figure 47 to Figure 50 show circuits for most common fan TACH outputs.
+Figures 47 to 50 show circuits for most common fan TACH outputs.

-If the fan TACH output has a resistive pullup to V{CC} , it can be connected directly to the fan input, as shown in Figure 47.
+If the fan TACH output has a resistive pull-up to V{CC} , it can be connected directly to the fan input, as shown in Figure 47.

 Figure 47.
-Fan with TACH Pullup to V{CC}
+Fan with TACH Pull-up to V{CC}

-If the fan output has a resistive pullup to 12 V (or other voltage greater than 5.0 V), the fan output can be clamped with a Zener diode, as shown in Figure 48.
-The Zener diode voltage should be greater than V{IH} of the TACH input but less than 5.0 V, allowing for the voltage tolerance of the Zener.
-A value of between 3 V and 5.0 V is suitable.
+If the fan output has a resistive pull-up to 12 V (or other voltage greater than 5 V) then the fan output can be clamped with a Zener diode, as shown in Figure 48.
+The Zener diode voltage should be chosen so that it is greater than V{IH} of the TACH input but less than 5 V, allowing for the voltage tolerance of the Zener.
+A value of between 3 V and 5 V is suitable.